Newsletter Subscribe

 Grease Monkey

-We can’t go past the classic Greasy with a beef patty, lettuce, cheese, onion, pickles, GM relish and Greasy's sauce, with a side of fries, of course.
+Craving burgers?
+Grease Monkey is one of our favourite burger spots in Canberra, and most of its indulgent burger menu is gluten-free.
+We can’t go past the classic Greasy, which features a beef patty, lettuce, cheese, onion, pickles, GM relish, and Greasy’s sauce, with a side of fries, of course.

-The gang at Grease Monkey often pop up to feed hungry souls at festivals and events around Canberra, so be sure to keep an eye on their socials to catch them around town!
+The gang at Grease Monkey often pop up to feed hungry souls at festivals and events around Canberra, so be sure to keep an eye on their socials to catch them out and about around town.

 Braddon, Gungahlin & Woden